nicoandra/hhc2018/README.md

 - 8: GC AT

 All these are using 4 characters, but we've seen above we can use up to 8; which means that GC AT AT AT would still be a valid "torso".

-Need to bring my GF to a place, I'll continue this later!